Iraq Anbar violence sparks civilian search for safety

 In Karbala, accommodation usually designated for pilgrims visiting the holy city was ordered to open by senior Shia clergy.

-One Shia official said: "Our Iraqi brothers and sisters of Anbar and their families can stay here as long as they feel necessary."'No divide'
+One Shia official said: "Our Iraqi brothers and sisters of Anbar and their families can stay here as long as they feel necessary."

 Half-an-hour's drive from the administrative border is the agricultural town of Ain al-Tamr.
 With its limited resources, the local library has been turned into a relief centre.